oldme/harvests/README.markdown

     load in an array in a context at a specified position

-        harvest.loadAt(arrayName, index,  functionApi, ... )
+        harvest.loadAt(arrayName|objectName, index,  functionApi, ... )

 ### let()

-    load a variable in harvest's context using node.js convention ( function(err,result) )
+> load a variable in harvest's context using node.js convention ( function(err,result) ).
+Similar with load but using node.js standard calling convention

     harvest.let(variableName, functionApi, ... )

 ### letAt() - load in an array in a context at a specified position, use node.js convention

-    harvest.letAt(arrayName, index,  functionApi, ... )
+    harvest.letAt(arrayName|objectName, index,  functionApi, ... )

 ### do()

 > 'do' execute the function as soon as all their free variables are ready.
-The callback result will not change the success or fail status for a harvest
+The callback result will not change the success or fail status for a harvest.
+Waits until wait variables are fulfilled.

     harvest.do(functionApi, ... )

+> do can be used instead of onSuccess to detect intermediate phases and to execute your code when becomes possible

+### set()

+> 'set' executes an assignment but waits until wait variables are fulfilled

+    harvest.set(functionApi, value, ... )

 ### onSuccess()